guilhermegarcia/r/phonotactics.md

   axis.title.y=element_text(vjust=1.3), axis.title.x=element_text(vjust=-0.3)), envir = .GlobalEnv)

 # The function outputs a data frame.
-If you want to generate the plot, simply follow the example above.
+If you want to generate the histogram, simply follow the example above.

 	return(data)